eriktorsner/wp-bootstrap/README.md

 ## Version history

+**0.3.6 **
+  - new feature: Support for extensions
+  - Better media extraction from content, now finding images in serialized/base64 encoded content
+  - Improved performance on imports

 **0.3.5 **

   - Bugfix: (major) Fixed issue when importing two posts with same slug but different post types

 **0.3.4 **